Shaaali/identity-apps/docs/guides/applications/oidc/revoke-tokens.md

-# Revoke tokens by apps
+# Revoke access tokens

 OAuth2.0 supports [token revocation](https://datatracker.ietf.org/doc/html/rfc7009) to revoke any access granted to them.
 This token endpoint can revoke **access tokens** and **refresh tokens**.

 Confidential clients such as  web apps can keep the client credentials securely.
-Those clients need to prove their identity when they access revocation endpoint to revoke access tokens.
+Those clients need to prove their identity when they access the  revocation endpoint to revoke access tokens.

 Public clients such as SPAs, mobile apps can't store credentials securely.
 Those apps need to submit only their client ID to identify the apps during token revocation.

 ::: info Info
-- Revoking a refresh token via revocation endpoint will not revoke the respective access token.
+- Revoking a refresh token via the revocation endpoint will not revoke the respective access token.
-- Revoking access token revocation endpoint will not revoke the refresh token.
+- Revoking an access token via the revocation endpoint will not revoke the respective refresh token.
 :::

 **Token revocation endpoint:**